astronomer/docs/learn/airflow-snowflake.md

 ## Step 1: Configure your Astro project

-Use the Astro CLI to create and run an Airflow project locally.
+Use the Astro CLI to create and run an Airflow project on your local machine.

 1. Create a new Astro project: